alephium/www/src/content/news/core-team-interview-series-episode-4-3886003b8fef/index.md

 ### 7 — What are you doing at Alephium?

-I’m currently working on the <a href="https://github.com/alephium/ralph-vscode" >ralph-vscode</a> plugin in Alephium.
+I’m currently working on the [ralph-vscode](https://github.com/alephium/ralph-vscode) plugin in Alephium.

 ### 8 — What is it you care the most for with Alephium?